 All units have wheelchair access to the ground floor.
-One unit has a lift which provides access to the first-floor classrooms.
+Two units (Inspiration and Intervention) have a lift which provides access to the first-floor classrooms.

 - 7.2: Have adaptations/improvements been made to the auditory and visual environment?

 Whiteboards are available in classrooms which can be utilised to aid the visually impaired.
+Doorways are also colour contrasted to ensure visually impaired students can navigate the building.
 However, currently no specific auditory adaptations are provided.
 Please discuss any need with the Lead Teacher and Inclusion Manager of the unit.

 - 7.3: Are there disabled changing and toilet facilities?

 There are ground floor single cubicle toilet facilities in all units accessible by wheelchair users.

 - 7.4: How do you ensure that all the school's facilities can be accessed by all children irrespective of their SEND?

 We would invite parents and support services to visit the school to meet the Inclusion Manager and Lead Teacher to discuss any mobility or other accessibility issues prior to a learner joining.
 This gives us time to make any reasonable adjustments.

 - 7.5: How does the school communicate with parents / carers who have a disability?

 Parents/carers who have a disability should inform the school of their support needs so that we can ensure that appropriate adjustments are made to ensure good communication.